Faculty National and Global Recognition

-Mona Amer, associate professor, and chair of, Department of Psychology, is one (of two AUC faculty) out of 10 scholars nationwide who received a Scopus Award on October 30, 2019.
+Mona Amer, associate professor, and chair of the Department of Psychology is one (of two AUC faculty) out of 10 scholars nationwide who received a Scopus Award on October 30, 2019.
 The awards were for the top researcher in 10 broad fields across the humanities, social sciences, sciences, engineering, and health, based on scholarly impact metrics (H-index, field-weighted citation impact, number of publications) over the five-year period of 2014-2018.

 HossamEldin Attiah, a senior instructor of Rhetoric and Composition, received the Excellence in Teaching Award from Notting Hill College, the UK, based on his excellent evaluation.

 Ibrahim Awad, professor of practice in the Department of Public Policy and Administration and director of the Center for Migration and Refugee Studies, was awarded the Officer Cross of the Order of Isabella the Catholic, which honors Spanish and foreign personalities who have worked to strengthen Spain's relations with the international community.

 John Baboukis, professor of Music, Department of the Arts, has been awarded honorable mention for the American Prize in Composition in the orchestral category for his Symphony for Cairo.
 The competition included thirty semi-finalists, twenty-six finalists, and ten honorable mentions.
 The competitions of The American Prize are open to all U.S. citizens, whether living in the US or abroad, and to others currently living, working, and/or studying in the United States of America.